melissahughesatx/api-docs/docs/b.get-started.md

 All calls to Monite are totally secure, they require an access token to succeed.
 The information in the token tells Monite the role assigned to the person making the API call.
 After a Partner contacts Monite, they retrieve access tokens and use the API to set up a space for each entity in Monite.

-This section shows you how to create the [authentication tokens](d.authentication.md) and entities that are the first step for all development solutions.
+This section shows you how to retrieve the [authentication tokens](d.authentication.md) and entities that are the first step for all development solutions.

 ## How it works